Five a Day for Wellbeing

 This is easily fixed.
 Just take a few moments to be aware of what is going on within you and around you.
 Practices like this - one of the exercises of minfulness - can free us, just for a few moments, from living in the past or future.
 It will genuinely make our day-to-day lives more enjoyable.

 Here's what you can do: Be curious.
 Look up and look around on your daily commute and you might see something beautiful you didn't notice before.
 Notice the changing seasons.
 Savour the moment, whether it's a morning coffee or clean sheets or a warm hug.
 Be aware of the world around you and what you are feeling.
 Sign up for a meditation class and notice the difference in your mood after six weeks of daily mindfulness.

 4. Keep learning

-Learning exposes us to new ideas and helps us to stay curious and engaged.
-It may also give us a sense of accomplishment which, in turn, can boost our confidence.
+Learning opens us to new ideas and keeps us curious and engaged.
+It usually comes with a sense of accomplishment which can boost our confidence.

 Doing good is good for us.
-Helping others makes us feel needed and valued; it can reinforce social connectedness and give us a sense of purpose – not to mention the benefits for those we help and the wider benefit to communities by contributing to a more compassionate society.
+Helping others makes us feel needed and valued, and of course those we help get a benefit.
+In all, giving leads to a more compassionate society.

 Giving ranges from random acts of kindess to significant commitments.
 Do something nice for a friend, or a stranger.
 Give an surprise gift.
 Give up your seat.
 Give a compliment.
 Thank someone.
 Smile - especially in traffic.